 - New regulations - Importation of whole cervid carcasses and high-risk carcass parts into South Dakota is restricted from other states, regardless of CWD status of the exporting state.
-Only the following portions of hunter-harvested cervid carcasses may be brought into South Dakota: cut and wrapped meat; quarters or other portions of meat with no part of the spinal column or head attached; antlers, hides or teeth; finished taxidermy mounts; and antlers attached to skull caps that are cleaned of all brain tissue. - EXCEPTIONS: Hunters could enter the state with a whole carcass if directly delivered to a licensed taxidermist, commercial processor, or to the hunters domicile within 24 hours of entering South Dakota AND dispose of all remaining carcass parts and other tissues taken from another state with a waste management provider or permitted landfill.
-Those carcasses only traveling through South Dakota would be exempt from this regulation.

-- Require that all carcass remains from deer or elk harvested from a known endemic area within South Dakota be properly disposed of with a waste management provider or permitted landfill.
+Only the following portions of hunter-harvested cervid carcasses may be brought into South Dakota: cut and wrapped meat; quarters or other portions of meat with no part of the spinal column or head attached; antlers, hides or teeth; finished taxidermy mounts; and antlers attached to skull caps that are cleaned of all brain tissue. - EXCEPTIONS: Hunters could enter the state with a whole carcass if directly delivered to a licensed taxidermist, game processor, or to the hunters domicile within 24 hours of entering South Dakota AND dispose of all remaining carcass parts and other tissues taken from another state with a waste management provider or permitted landfill.
+Game processors licensed by USDA or AIB shall dispose of carcasses as required by the conditions associated with such license.
+Those carcasses only traveling through South Dakota would be exempt from this regulation. - Require that all carcass remains from deer or elk harvested from a known endemic area within South Dakota be properly disposed of with a waste management provider or permitted landfill.
 This would apply to hunters, taxidermists and game processors not licensed by USDA or AIB.
 Game processors licensed by USDA or AIB shall dispose of carcasses as required by the conditions associated with such license.
 Hunters would have the following two options: - Only cut and wrapped meat; quarters or other portions of meat with no part of the spinal column or head attached; antlers, hides or teeth; finished taxidermy mounts; and antlers attached to skull caps that are cleaned of all brain tissue. - Whole cervid carcasses and high-risk carcass parts from harvested cervids may be transported from known CWD endemic areas only if the carcass is directly delivered to a licensed taxidermist, commercial processor, or to the hunters domicile AND shall dispose of all remaining carcass parts and other tissues taken from a known CWD endemic area with a waste management provider or permitted landfill.
 Game processors licensed by USDA or AIB shall dispose of carcasses as required by the conditions associated with such license. - Establish the penalty and fines associated with the improper interstate and intrastate transportation and disposal of carcasses. - Modified Regulations - At minimum, modify the current baiting rule prohibition from "from August 15 to February 1, inclusive, and from March 15 to May 31, inclusive" to February 1, inclusive, and from March 15 to May 31, inclusive".